lebao3105/hive/README.md

 </div>

 ## About:
 `hive` is a simple file explorer for macOS.
 It has a clean, modern, and simple user-interface as well as light and dark modes.
 In `hive`, you can toggle system files (which are usually hidden), open files (or apps), and navigate through directories/folders.
 The path to the directory you are viewing is displayed at the bottom of the window.
+The project was founded by [Dishant B](https://github.com/dishb).
+At its core, `hive` is pure Python.
+The GUI is built with the excellent `customtkinter` module (which is also open source).

 ## Download:
 You can find the most recent build in the [Releases section](https://github.com/dishb/hive/releases) of this repository.
 Each release contains details as well as a version number.